-Brexit Preparations
+Brexit considerations

-1 Northern Ireland may be particularly impacted by the out-workings of Brexit.
+Northern Ireland may be particularly impacted by the out-workings of Brexit.
 Issues may include funding of Council programmes, cross border trade, tourism, imports and exports, employment, local supplies and local business.
-Considerable uncertainty remains so it is important the Council continues to prepare for possible impacts.
+As we approach the deadline for the UK leaving the EU, considerable uncertainty still remains.
+It is vital the Council continues to prepare for possible impacts as far as possible.